visgl/loaders.gl/modules/video/docs/README.md

 The `@loaders.gl/video` module contains loader and writers for images that follow loaders.gl conventions.

-> Video support is still experimental, and currently does not work in Node.js
+> Video support is still experimental, and does not work in Node.js.

 ## Installation